nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 seo:
   type: Seo
 ---
-<div style="text-align: left">The central hypothesis of this investigation is that Tesla does not use traditional methods of odometer track **Traditional** odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.One revolution = fixed distance.
-SAE J218 standards ensure ±2% accuracy through this physical method.</div>
+<div style="text-align: left"></div>

-The central hypothesis of this investigation is that Tesla does not use traditional methods of odometer track **Traditional**odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.One revolution = fixed distance.
+What’s an Well.. odometer?The central hypothesis of this investigation is that Tesla does not use traditional methods of odometer track **Traditional**odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.One revolution = fixed distance.
 SAE J218 standards ensure ±2% accuracy through this physical method.

 Odometer doesn’t exist.